 CGHSR Scholars Program

-2019-20 CGHSR Scholars Announced
+Current CGHSR Scholars

 Identifying a Mentor and Research Site

-- Living Stipend: $20,000
+Living Stipend: $20,000

-- Travel Costs: $3,000
+Travel Costs: $3,000

-- Insurance Stipend: $2,000
+Insurance Stipend: $2,000

-- Mentor Discretionary Funding: up to $5,000 - mentors may request this funding to cover related costs, such as Scholar’s research expenses or compensation to foreign mentor or site.
+Mentor Discretionary Funding: Up to $5,000 - Mentors may request this funding to cover related costs, such as Scholar’s research expenses or compensation to foreign mentor or site.

-Note: Tuition benefit is not available through this program.
+Tuition benefit is not available through this program.
 Students are encouraged to discuss the prospect of a flex year or research year with their school’s academic advisors and leadership prior to applying.